Funded Immunisations / Vaccinations

 Pertussis (or whooping cough) is sometimes called the “hundred day cough” and can be an annoying illness for most people, but for babies under 12 months old it can be very serious.
 If caught at that age, half requires hospitalisation with 1-2% mortality, because babies are very symptomatic, having the characteristic “whoop” when trying to breath, and can get apnoea attacks where they stop breathing.
 Although it is part of the childhood immunisation, the first dose starts at 6 week old, therefore the best protection is vaccination during the third trimester of pregnancy so that maternal immunity get passed on to the newborn.

-Pregnant women are eligible for a free whooping cough vaccine during 28 to 38 weeks of pregnancy (one for every pregnancy, as it is for the baby), as well as free flu vaccine during any stage of pregnancy (ideally start of the flu season around March/April).
+Pregnant women are eligible for a free whooping cough vaccine from 16 weeks of pregnancy (one for every pregnancy, as it is for the baby), as well as free flu vaccine during any stage of pregnancy (ideally start of the flu season around March/April).
 It is also highly recommended that close family members get vaccinated, but they are not funded.